Skip to main content

 A conformant UNTP implementation:

-• MUST implement the did:web method as an Organizational Identifier
+• MUST implement the did:web method as an Organisational Identifier

 • SHOULD implement the did:web method using the web domain of the issuer to avoid portability challenges